 The reveal that all the Night Furies, with the exception of Toothless, have been killed by Grimmel.
 Not only this was never hinted in the previous movies, but it contradicts the first movie where it was stated that nobody had ever seen a Night Fury before Hiccup.
-Mitigated in that Valka stated in the second movie that Toothless may be the last Night Fury and implied that she had seen them before, just not up close.
+Mitigated in that Valka stated in the second movie that Toothless may be the last Night Fury and implied that she had seen them before and even worked closely with them.

 Ultimately, the reason behind the dragons leaving.
 The reason given is that they're not safe and that the world doesn't deserve them, but with Grimmel dead, a massive flock behind them, and hints that Hiccup's ideology is spreading offered by the warlords, they're the safest they've ever been in the series.
 Especially since the Berks have arguably fought much more dangerous than him.
 Even after going into hiding, Toothless and his family hang around on the rocks outside of the Hidden World, exposed enough that Hiccup is able to find and reach them via a small boat.